-Kimchi is one of those marvelous foods where time and lacto-fermentation turns ordinary veggies and some salted shrimp into a pickle of immense depth that’s at once briny, savory, sweet, tangy, nutty, pungent and piquant.
-It’s often called the Korean equivalent of sauerkraut, but it’s so much more than that.
-A more accurate description might be that kimchi is the Korean equivalent of sauerkraut, dijon mustard, anchovies, balsamic AND an aged cheese, but that still wouldn’t be doing it justice.
+Kimchi is one of those marvelous foods where time and lacto-fermentation turns ordinary veggies and some salted shrimp into a pickle of immense depth that's at once briny, savory, sweet, tangy, nutty, pungent and piquant.
+It's often called the Korean equivalent of sauerkraut, but it's so much more than that.
+A more accurate description might be that kimchi is the Korean equivalent of sauerkraut, dijon mustard, anchovies, balsamic AND an aged cheese, but that still wouldn't be doing it justice.
 If I've piqued your curiosity with this description, why not take the plunge and try making kimchi at home?
 I have a fairly simple and flexible Small Batch Kimchi recipe that will satisfy your cravings without taking over your refrigerator.

 We already know that kimchi and rice go together thanks to dishes like kimchi bokkeumbap, and I've done kimchi-Italian combos before with my kimchi pork belly pizza and kimchi pasta (which are both pretty delicious).
 But mincing and caramelized the kimchi before slowly churning it together with rice and vegetable stock, takes this wonder pickle to a whole new level.
 Tart, salty, sweet, and brimming with umami, the thick creamy nature of risotto helps those tastes coat your tongue, maxing out your taste receptors before slowly tapering off until the next bite.